-Accreditation Q&A
+CE Accreditation Q&A

-To help applicants, accredited course providers and accredited individual courses better understand requirements to enter and maintain active status in the program, we have put together a list of questions and answers.
+To help applicants, CE accredited course providers and CE accredited individual courses better understand requirements to enter and maintain active status in the program, we have put together a list of questions and answers.
 Don't see your questions answered here?
 Reach out to our Education team directly at accreditation@insurancecouncilofbc.com.

 Q&A Topics